Chethansetty/Insert-and-delete-in-a-tri-nary-tree/README.md

  // failure
 }

-Question 2) Implement insert and delete in a tri-nary tree.
+2) Implement insert and delete in a tri-nary tree.
 A tri-nary tree is much like a binary tree but with three child nodes for each parent instead of two -- with the left node being values less than the parent, the right node values greater than the parent, and the middle nodes values equal to the parent.